Childhood Memories at Dollywood

 Carried in My Heart

-It was never just about the rides or the food.
-It was about time spent with family.
+Dollywood was never just about the rides or the food.
+It was about the time spent with family.

 Is the park perfect?
 No. No place is.
 There are things I miss and changes I could do without.
 But just like people, places grow and change.
-What never changes are the memories.
+What never fades are the memories tied to them.

-For now, Dollywood will always hold a special place in my heart, where family, laughter, and memories come together.
+For me, Dollywood will always hold a special place in my heart, where family, laughter, and memories come together.

 Comments